apache/nuttx-apps/nshlib/README.txt

 behavior when all of the configuration options are set to the default values.

-In this default case, enabling CONFIG_EXAMPLES_NSH_ROMFSETC will cause NSH to behave as follows at NSH startup time:
+In this default case, enabling CONFIG_NSH_ROMFSETC will cause NSH to behave as follows at NSH startup time:

 - NSH will create a read-only RAM disk (a ROM disk), containing a tiny